Contacting and Reporting suspected Discrimination, Bullying or (sexual) Harassment

 If it turns out during the initial consultation that the WGEI cannot support the affected person(s) due to a lack of competence, we will try to find another suitable office.

-The strategy meeting is held in the presence of a second WGEI member/ in the WGEI office and, if requested by the affected person, with the involvement of representatives of other bodies, such as the works council.
+In the strategy meeting, which takes place in the presence of a second WGEI member or a representative from the WGEI office—and, if requested by the affected person, with representatives from other relevant bodies such as the works council—perspectives and possible courses of action are jointly developed.

-If an intervention/support by the WGEI is desired, the following steps are possible, for example, taking into account the legal assessment of the WGEI:
+If intervention or support by the WGEI is requested, the following steps are possible, taking the WGEI’s legal assessment into account:

-• Information on the involvement of the Arbitration Commission by the parties concerned for mediation in disputes between members of the university (mediation procedure).
+• Information about referring the case to the Arbitration Commission by the affected person for mediation in disputes between university members (mediation procedure)

 Back to top